AngelJavierSalazar/cxai/README.md

 Folliowing a career as a technology and data analytics lecturer at business schools, I am working on the 'Full-Stack Customer Learning eXperience and Analytics' framework.

-This repository gives a summary of core concepts and techniques for analysing and automating customer experience and customer value within a commercial or business context.
+This repository will provide a summary of core concepts and techniques for analysing and automating customer experience and customer value within a commercial or business context.

 The overriding question is how can data scientists ensure that they are doing all things necessary to support the business and serve their customer better.